This is one of our favorite events of the year, where we gather as a community to connect with our mission,

-In 2018, over 90+ members and partners came together in the spirit of community to share in good food, laughter, and our combined efforts to protect and sustain the unique lands, waters and biodiversity of West Marin.
+In 2018, over 100+ members and partners came together in the spirit of community to share in good food, laughter, and our combined efforts to protect and sustain the unique lands, waters and biodiversity of West Marin.
 We honored National Park Service Ranger and Marin Community Liaison, Mia Monroe with the Peter Behr Steward of the Land award for her legacy of environmental protection and education In Marin.
-Jared Huffman spoke about current environmental issues in our area, and presented Mia with a Congressional certificate of recognition as well.
-Executive Director, Morgan Patton shared our current work, and announced the Ridge Scholarship Fund honoring our late member, and environmentalist Russell Ridge.
+Jared Huffman spoke about current environmental issues in our area, and presented Mia with a Congressional certificate of recognition.
+Executive Director, Morgan Patton shared our current work, and announced the Russell Ridge Education Fund honoring our late member, and environmentalist Russell Ridge.
 Two Volunteer of the Year awards were presented to Frederic Leist and Lena and Aiden Zentall for their commitment and dedication to the Marin MPA Watch Volunteer Team.

 2017 & 2018 Potluck Moments